simalexan/appsync-graphql-crud-dynamodb/README.md

 This is a serverless component consisting of:

-- an AppSync GraphQL API
+- an AppSync GraphQL API with CRUD operations and a single item schema
-- several resolvers to save, delete, get one, get all items from a DynamoDB Table
+- CRUD resolvers to save, delete, get one, get all items from a DynamoDB Table
 - a DynamoDB table, where all your data is stored.

 Aside from this main functionality, its important features are: